Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 - **API Key Issues**: Ensure your OpenAI API key is correctly set in the `.env` file.
 - **Rate Limiting**: If you encounter frequent rate limit errors, try increasing the `delay` value in your config file.
 - **Model Availability**: Make sure the specified model in your config file is available in your OpenAI plan.
-- **Script Execution**: If you're having trouble running the script, make sure you're using the correct path to the Python interpreter in your virtual environment: `./venv/bin/python main-script.py config-file.yaml`
+- **Script Execution**: If you're having trouble running the script, ensure you're in the correct directory and using the correct path to the Python interpreter in your virtual environment: `./venv/bin/python main-script.py config-file.yaml`
+- **Virtual Environment**: If you see an error about missing modules, make sure you've activated the virtual environment with `source venv/bin/activate` before running the script.

 ## Contributing